quicwg/multipath/draft-ietf-quic-multipath.md

 Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.

-As soon as  after the handshake concluded and the negotiation of multipath support is succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using Path ID 0 for the initial path.
+As soon as the handshake concluded and the negotiation of multipath support is succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using Path ID 0 for the initial path.